 The other option is using a medical-vocational allowance.
 Using this approach, the SSA will consider all your medical issues, restrictions, limitations, work history, skills, and educational background to decide if you are still able to work.
 Your age will come into play as you will not be able to adjust to a new kind of work as easily as you would have at a younger age.

 If you are unable to work because of a medical condition and you are 65 or older, you should consult with a disability attorney.
 You might be eligible for disability benefits, so you won’t have to retire earlier than you anticipated.
-Complete the Free Case Evaluation Form, so you can have your case reviewed by a Social Security disability lawyer right away and your claim can get on the right track!
+Complete the Free Case Evaluation Form, so you can have your case reviewed by a Social Security disability lawyer right away and your claim can get on the right track.
+A disability lawyer will be able to tell you how much in disability you can get.
+Find out more today!